-Export deferments to CSV
+Export deferments to a CSV file

 Actions on the Deviations side panel

-The Deviations side panel shows the list of detected deviations for the selected system level.
+The Deviations side panel shows the detected deviations for the selected system level.
 Click a deviation to find the key information about all deviations in any state.
 On the front page of a card, you'll see the amount of volume attributed to a group and the current status for the deviation.
 Use the filters to find the deviations you want to work with, then click a card to see more details.

 On the Allocation tab, you'll see how the volume of this deviation is distributed to different groups,

 On the Initial data tab, you'll see the initial volumes for a specific day before user modifications.
 The initial data is the input used in the BestDay calculations.

 The Activity and Comments tab unifies the comments entered for the deviation group and a log with all changes made to the deviation group.

 All deviation comments and status updates are maintained, stored, and made available through the Cognite Data Fusion APIs and the Export option in the application.